 DIVING IN Aliwal Shoal - SOUTH AFRICA

-The Aliwal Shoal is rated as one of the top-10 dive sites in the world, and shark diving is offered year-round.
+The Aliwal Shoal is rated as one of the top-10 dive sites in the world, and shark diving is offered most of the year.
 The Aliwal Shoal is situated about 5km offshore from Umkomaas and is home to many shark species including:

 - Ragged Tooth Sharks